Distance: 3.3 miles | Time: 1 hr 30 min. – 2 hrs 30 min. | Level: Moderate – Difficult

 The Cathedral Wash Trailhead is just a short drive down Lees Ferry Road.
 Make sure to have the trailhead pulled up on either Alltrails or Google Maps.

-Do note that we nearly never had service during our three-week road trip through Utah and Arizona.
+Do note that we nearly never had service during our three-week Arizona-Utah road trip.
 I recommend downloading offline Google Maps before your trip.

 From the beginning, the trail leads hikers straight into the canyon.
 At first, the red canyon walls are not too high.
 As you continue walking, however, the walls continue to rise all around you.